 This guide will talk you through how to install a batten for a roman blind.
 When your new roman blinds arrive from our talented makers we hope you’ll want to admire them at your window straight away, but before you hang them it’s worth taking time to get the basics right.
 Not sure about DIY?
 Don’t worry!
-If we made your blinds, then you might want to make use of our handyperson service for expert installation of all types of curtains and blinds. just ask us for a quote.
+If we made your blinds, and you are local to our base in Bridport, then you can choose to make use of our handyperson service for expert installation of all types of curtains and blinds. just ask us for a quote.

 You will need: